sean-gugler/DeathmazeFairPlay/README.md

 3. Bug fixed fan release
 4. Fair Play fan release

+## Saved Game file

+WARNING: Editions 1 through 3 save the game directly to track 3, sector 0.
+This is safe on the provided disk because I've allocated a "RESERVED" file to protect that sector.
+The same may not be true if you copy the files to another disk, so be careful!
+Safest (though wasteful) to use a completely blank disk for saved games.

+Edition 4 saves the game to a proper DOS file through ordinary catalog allocation.
+This edition and its save file are safe to transport by ordinary means to any other disk.
+Probably won't work in ProDOS, though.

 ## Bugs fixed in later retail
 * Breaking an item now clears it from the inventory display.
 * Using the "Say" verb by itself no longer prints garbage.